 May 6th, 2010:

 “Four students who attend Sandy Hook School had a very special ride to school Tuesday morning.
 James and Julia Doyle and Garrett and Madison Fetchick were picked up at the Doyle home on June 8 and driven to school in Sandy Hook Fire & Rescue Company’s brand-new 2010 Pierce Engine.”
-It should go without saying that a 2010 Pierce Engine would not have been available two years earlier, in 2008.
+It goes without saying that a 2010 Pierce Engine would not have been available two years earlier, in 2008.

 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-of-June/i-m6vHpKq/A